St James Quarter, external shot with people sitting relaxing outside of the mall.

 Or, if you fancy discovering more about how Scotland’s national drink is made, The Scotch Whisky Experience should definitely be on your to-do list.
 They have have an excellent shop, which is ideal for souvenirs.

 While in the area, be sure to take a stroll down St Mary’s Street, which joins the Royal Mile at the junction with the Canongate.
-Here you’ll find small artisan shops such as Mackenzie Leathermakers of luxury bags; Scottish Textiles Showcase, specialists in luxury Scottish homeware and accessories; Gordon Nicholson Kiltmakers and Kilberry Bagpipes.
+Here you’ll find small artisan shops such as Mackenzie Leathermakers of luxury bags; Scottish Textiles Showcase, specialists in luxury Scottish crafts, including knitting wool, blankets, throws and clothing; Gordon Nicholson Kiltmakers and Kilberry Bagpipes.
 After all that shopping, why not treat yourself to a delicious ice cream from the popular Moo Pie Gelato.

 Read more about Shopping on the Royal Mile.